dstackai/dstack/docs/examples/text-generation-inference.md

 # Serving LLMs with TGI

-Serving LLMs can be slow, even on expensive hardware.
-This example demonstrates how to utilize [Text Generation Inference](https://github.com/huggingface/text-generation-inference) (TGI) to serve LLMs with optimized performance.
+Serving LLMs can be slow.
+The example below demonstrates how to use [Text Generation Inference](https://github.com/huggingface/text-generation-inference) (TGI) to serve LLMs with optimized performance.